mariasantosdev/algoritmo-e-estrutura-de-dados-com-python/README.md

   1.2 Suppose you double the size of the list.
 What’s the maximum number of steps now? log2 256 = 8.

+  Give the run time for each of these scenarios in terms of big O.
   1.3 You have a name, and you want to find the person’s phone number in the phone book.

   1.4 You have a phone number, and you want to find the person’s name in the phone book.
 (Hint: You’ll have to search through the whole book!)